The scope of eCommerce business in India is undoubtedly going to increase year after year.

 Branding & Marketing:

-However, concept or niche eCommerce business can drive sales in very low CPA due to the fact that the customer is limited for such category of products.
+However, a concept or niche eCommerce business can drive sales in very low CPA due to the fact that the customer is limited for such a category of products.

 Logistics & Delivery:

 Delivering products to buyers is still a major hurdle for any new eCommerce startup.

 Keep in mind that eCommerce logistics is different from traditional deliveries of goods because there are no middlemen involved in the final delivery of the product to customers’ doorstep.

 The critical element in eCommerce logistics is the last-mile delivery of the product to the customer.
 Several eCommerce startups failed because of their last-mile delivery capability.

 Taxation was another big hurdle in India till the introduction of GST, before GST for any startup, taxation was a major factor for the less growth rate of eCommerce in India as compared to developed countries like the USA and the UK.

 In those countries, tax slabs are uniform for all sectors whereas the tax structure of India was variable from product to product and region to region.